 Gregg Boersma, Sales Manager

-Gregg is originally from Connecticut and attended Babson College, where he majored in marketing.
+Gregg is originally from Connecticut and graduated with a BA in marketing from Babson College.
 He has spent his entire career in magazine publishing, including positions in New York City with Outside, This Old House, and Fast Company magazines.
 Prior to joining the ASLA staff in 2012, Gregg was the Advertising Sales Director for Sail and Power & Motoryacht magazines.
 While he is an avid sailor, cyclist, and skier, his greatest passions are dogs and photography.

 Vivian Thompson, Sales Specialist